 Second we get to the state of Israel.
 The western culture has strong affinity with the state of Israel since the Old Testament sentiments of the Israelites were the founding seed of America.
 Further, the search for the Promised Land by the heroic Israelites is one of the foundations of western mobility and its Judeo-Christian subconscious.
 Consequently guaranteeing the security of the state of Israel is the second tenet of this strategy.

 This childish attitude, based on a simplistic vision of the world, exposed that we are a traumatized people just like a child who went through a traumatic experience and then suddenly when they are a grown-up they are exposed to an incident that lays bare the origins of the traumatic experience.
-The trauma stems from long centuries of being the losers and a line of successive depredations perpetrated but turko-tartatric and European invaders and from contributions to humanity that had stopped in the 13th century.
-All these factors had shaken to the core the sense of superiority and security that had been the hallmark of the Muslim world.
+The trauma stems from long centuries of being the losers and from contributions to humanity that had stopped in the 13th century.
+All these factors had shaken to the core the sense of security that had been the hallmark of the Muslim world.

 Think of how the course of history would have changed had we focused since the 60s on industrializing our countries, combating poverty and ignorance and opening up to the world as partners of the entire international community.
 In other words, what would have happened if we were more self-critical and faced our reality with courage and determination to improve our conditions while bargaining rationally with the other actors in the world to ensure that mutually beneficial compromises are reached.
 Alas, we focused instead on burying our trauma, rather than facing it.
 We have remained stuck in our childish world governed by our traumatic experience.
 There is no better place for us but the imaginary paradise of a prosperous and pious Arab-Islamic society of the medievals.